-Tina Schumann is the author of three poetry collections, As If (Parlor City Press) which was awarded the 2010 Stephen Dunn Poetry Prize, Requiem.
-A Patrimony of Fugues, winner of the Diode Editions Chapbook Contest for 2016 and Praising the Paradox (forthcoming from Red Hen Press, 2019) which was named a finalist in the National Poetry Series, Four Way Books Intro Prize and The New Issues Prize.
+Tina Schumann is the author of three poetry collections, As If (Parlor City Press) which was awarded the 2010 Stephen Dunn Poetry Prize for 2010, Requiem.
+A Patrimony of Fugues, winner of the Diode Editions Chapbook Contest for 2016, and Praising the Paradox (Red Hen Press, 2019) which was also named a finalist in the National Poetry Series, Four Way Books Intro Prize and The New Issues Prize.

 Requiem.
 A Patrimony of Fugues.
 Winner of the Diode Editions 2016 Chapbook Competition.
 Available February 2017.